marioZYN/Software-Engineering-2/RASD/RASD.md

 * The response time must be less than 2 second.
 * The system must guarantees 99.999& of security and integrity of user's data.
 * The system must be able to cope the input error within 99.9% of case.
-* Determination of cars'position in real time.
+* Determination of car's position in real time.
 * Registration data must be stored within 100ms.
 * The system must be able to be updated within 1 day.